govuk-one-login/authentication-acceptance-tests/README.md

 The scripts primarily support running the tests in Chromium.

 **Test Reports**
-Test reports can be found in the tmp/ folder.
+This can be found in the tmp/ folder.
 Clean this folder regularly to avoid excessive disk usage.

 **AWS Environment Account Structure**
 Separate AWS accounts are used for API and UI components:

-- Dev:
+- Development:
 API: di-auth-development
 UI: di-authentication-development